 What services does Amerant Bancorp, Inc. (the "Company") provide?

 The Company operates through its wholly-owned subsidiary bank, Amerant Bank (the “Bank”), and its investment and trust services subsidiaries, Amerant Investments and Amerant Trust.
 The Company provides individuals and businesses in the United States as well as select international clients with deposit, credit and wealth management services

 How many banking centers does Amerant Bank operate?

-The Bank operates 23 banking centers – 15 in South Florida and 8 in the Houston, Texas area, as well as two commercial real estate loan production offices, one in New York City and the other, recently opened, in Dallas, Texas.
+The Bank operates 25 banking centers – 18 in South Florida and 7 in the Houston, Texas area, as well as a commercial real estate loan production office in New York City.

 Where are the Company and Amerant Bank headquartered?